 - It will be totally ignored (happens in malls, multiplexes, etc.)

 - You will be let off with a warning and a reminder not to use it or take it out of your pocket (this usually happens at public gatherings, small parties, tourist places, etc.)

 - You will not be allowed to enter, or you will have to surrender it to the security and again collect it from them later on while leaving the place (happens in theatres, nightclubs, museums, etc.)

-- It will be confiscated (happens in high-security places, like in airport security checks)
+- It will be confiscated (happens in high-security places, like during airport security checks)

 In most cases, if the blade length or type makes it illegal to carry, you can provide a valid reason (discussed above) to justify your intention.
 In case you are charged with illegal possession, a court will decide the validity of your justifications.

 In rare cases, a heavy fine may be imposed along with any of the above.
-In worst cases, there can be maximum of 4 years of prison sentence.
+In worst cases, there can be a prison sentence.
 But this is usually when there is proper evidence that the knife has been used to threaten someone or commit a serious crime.

 The knife laws are vague in most countries and do not specifically allow or prohibit by mentioning the actual make or model of the knives.
 Whereas some countries restrict carrying knives in public, there are exceptions made in such rules for hunting knives, pocket knives, and knives used for work-related purposes depending upon the laws of a given jurisdiction.